wuqunfang/wuqunfang.github.io/_pages/publications.md

-Qunfang Wu and Lu Xian.
+Wu, Qunfang and Xian, Lu.
 “Designing an Intervention Tool for End-User Algorithm Audits in Personalized Recommendation Systems”.
 In: The 7th FAccTRec Workshop: Responsible Recommendation.
 2024. [🔗](https://arxiv.org/abs/2409.13176) <!--[📑](https://arxiv.org/abs/2409.13176)-->

 Wu, Qunfang, Tayara Romero, and Bryan Semaan.
 "Negotiating Sociotechnical Boundaries: Moderation Work to Counter Racist Attacks in Online Communities."
 In Proceedings of the CHI Conference on Human Factors in Computing Systems, pp. 1-15.
 2024. [🔗](https://dl.acm.org/doi/full/10.1145/3613904.3642688)